National Preparedness Month: Winter Weather

 Prepare Your Vehicle

-Have a kit in your car that includes jumper cables, sand to help with traction on the road, a flashlight with extra batteries, warm clothes, blankets, bottled weather, and non-perishable snacks.
+Have a kit in your car that includes jumper cables, sand to help with traction on the road, a flashlight with extra batteries, warm clothes, blankets, bottled water, and non-perishable snacks.
 This can keep you warm and safe if you get stuck in the snow.

 Keep a full tank of gas in your vehicle, especially if a storm is coming.